tobias-weiss-ai-xr/opendesk-edu/docs/mail/DEPLOY_QUICK_START.md

 echo "Ingress IP: $INGRESS_IP"

-# Create DNS records (run on your DNS server or ask HRZ)
+# Create DNS records (run on your DNS server or ask Kubernetes)
-# mail.opendesk.hrz.uni-marburg.de.
+# mail.home.opendesk-edu.org.
 IN  A     $INGRESS_IP
-# files.opendesk.hrz.uni-marburg.de.
+# files.home.opendesk-edu.org.
 IN  A     $INGRESS_IP

 # For email (if enabling SMTP externally):
-# @.opendesk.hrz.uni-marburg.de.
-IN  MX    10 mail.opendesk.hrz.uni-marburg.de.
+# @.home.opendesk-edu.org.
+IN  MX    10 mail.home.opendesk-edu.org.
 ```

 ### Step 5: Deploy